-White House Communications Director Hope Hicks resigning
+White House communications director Hope Hicks resigning

 Within the White House, she was seen as a stabilizing force on Trump, who at times would grow unhappy when she was not around.
 As the West Wing was riven by rivalries in the early months of the administration, she allied herself with Ivanka Trump and Jared Kushner in opposition, at times, to the nationalist forces led by then-chief strategist Steve Bannon.

-Hicks, who has long tried to avoid media attention, was thrust into the spotlight recently when it was revealed she had been dating former Staff Secretary Rob Porter.
+Hicks, who has long tried to avoid media attention, was thrust into the spotlight recently when it was revealed she had been dating Porter.
 He left the administration after accusations that he had abused his two ex-wives became public.

 White House press secretary Sarah Huckabee Sanders told reporters that Hicks would remain at the White House "for several weeks" and denied that Hicks' decision to leave had anything to do with her lengthy testimony before the House Intelligence Committee.